bgeneto/mariadb-bench/README.md

 # mariadb-bench

 ## Purpose
-To Benchmark mariadb docker container using sysbench OLTP test with a ramdisk (no disk influence, only cpu and ram).
+To Benchmark mariadb docker container using sysbench OLTP test with a ramdisk (no disk bottleneck, only cpu and ram).

 ## Requirements
 Only docker, docker-compose and sysbench :-)